 3) The unlikely growth assumption produces an overly rosy revenue projection, artificially improving the outlook for the national debt.

-Assuming 3 percent growth would have the effect of making deficits appear $2 trillion lower over the decade relative to CBO’s baseline projections.
-Such an assumption may make it easier on paper to achieve budgetary goals, but the end result will likely be higher-than-expected debt.
+Growing GDP increases the amount of taxable income and thus boosts tax revenues.
+Consequently, assuming 3 percent growth has the effect of making deficits appear $2 trillion lower over the decade relative to CBO’s baseline projections.
+Such an assumption may make it easier on paper to achieve budgetary goals, but the result will likely be higher-than-expected debt.

 Photo by sebastian-julian/Getty Images